-If your child is under the guardianship of the minister until 18 years of age, your child may be considered for an OPG arrangement.
+If your child is under the guardianship of the minister until 18 years of age, your child may be considered for a Long Term Guardianship (Specified Person) arrangement.

-Under an OPG arrangement, your child's carer will be allowed to make day-to-day decisions without having to talk with the department.
+Under a Long Term Guardianship (Specified Person) arrangement, your child's carer will be allowed to make day-to-day decisions without having to talk with the department.

-See What is OPG? for more about how OPG arrangements work.
+See What is Long Term Guardianship? for more about how these arrangements work.

 As birth parents, you will retain some decision-making rights.
 These include things like: